AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

-# Getting Access to Data
+# Getting access to data

 To participate in the OpenScPCA Project, you will need access to the Single-cell Pediatric Cancer Atlas (ScPCA) data.
 Here, we describe several ways to access data.